mesoform/terraform-infrastructure-modules/mcp/README.md

 | `traffic.-.revision_name` | string | false | The name of the revision the traffic should be allocated to | 'latest_revision' is set to true by default |

 **NOTE**: Cannot have `binding` or `add_member` if using `replace_policy`, but can have `binding` and `add_member` at the same time as long as they are not set for the same role.
+* `replace_policy` will replace any existing iam policy for the service
+* `binding` will update policy whilst preserving previously set policies
+* `add_member` updates the policy with permissions for a new member whilst maintaining roles for other members.

 More information can be found in the terraform [documentation](https://www.terraform.io/docs/providers/google/r/cloud_run_service_iam.html).

 ##### Example